Web Design Usability Considerations

-What usability and A/B testing practices should your agency apply to optimize your website?
+What usability and A/B testing practices should your agency apply to optimize your custom web design?

 By Meredith Dunn

 Meredith is a BECK Digital enthusiast with a weak spot for business planning, full cycle digital marketing and killer content.

 Often advertising agencies are motivated by designing sexy, flashy websites.
 While they provide beautiful fodder for their portfolios and social accounts, these bleeding-edge designs can lead to poor user adoption rates and high abandonment.
 Simply having a trendy website design does not mean an optimal user experience or online success.

 You must always think about the user: How savvy are they with technology?
 How difficult is it to navigate your site?
 What page elements help or hurt the user experience?
 What calls to action generate the most clicks?
 Do your site colors make reading difficult?
 Can users with visual or audio handicaps easily use your site?

 Each of these factors should be considered when designing a new website or when trying to optimize one.
 And the best way to determine what works on a website is to test and analyze your pages, content and design.
 This can be accomplished with thorough usability and A/B testing.